Updated June 28, 2023

 Joint Stock Company

-Before looking up for the advantages and disadvantages of a Join Stock Company will understand what is a Join Stock Company.
+Before looking up the advantages and disadvantages of a Join Stock Company, understand what a Join Stock Company is.
 Corporations are legal organizations that allow for the purchase or sale of shares.
 A corporation refers to a publicly owned company in the US if the trading of its stock is on a stock exchange.
 This type of corporate organization is a public limited corporation.
 Let’s look at the Advantages and Disadvantages of a Joint Stock Company.

 Shareholders have only limited accountability in corporations whose shares go through public trading.
-If the business incurs debts or obligations, it cannot be held personally liable.
+The business cannot be held personally liable if it incurs debts or obligations.
 Immunity from personal culpability given by US laws to any shareholder who contributes more than $250,000 restricts this responsibility.

 Joint Stock Company Advantages

 A joint stock corporation divides its capital into shares sold to shareholders.
-It means there is no upper limit to the amount of money to be raised.
+It means there is no upper limit to the money to raise.
 Unlike a corporation, there are no limits on who can purchase shares in the firm.